-Today is his second day without it, and he mostly seems okay, so I'll be interested to see if he gets barfy again.
+Today is his second day without it.
+He mostly seems okay, so I'll be interested to see if he gets barfy again.

 Pet Insurance Baloney

-Because Mr. Stix's medical records from the shelter include that he had an ear infection after likely spending 6 weeks alone and starving (with 15 fractures and a chunk of skin missing), our pet insurance excludes ALL DERMATOLOGY issues as pre-existing ... which seriously pisses me off.
+Mr. Stix's medical records from the shelter include that he had an ear infection after likely spending 6 weeks alone and starving (with 15 fractures and a chunk of skin missing).
+For that reason, our pet insurance excludes ALL DERMATOLOGY issues as pre-existing.
+Gah!
+That seriously pisses me off.

 So, we have gotten exactly ZERO help with any of the expenses related to his skin issues ... even though they are immune-mediated and NOT your typical allergy-driven stuff that often cause ear and skin issues in dogs.

 I wish I could say that this is all going to be fine, but I just don't know.
-I feel like I just have to accept that the skin will never fully heal, even though seeing his raw spots up close while applying the topical med twice a day and topical Vitamin E once a day causes me so much angst and anxiety.
+Yet, I feel like I just have to accept that the skin will never fully heal.
+It's tough because seeing his raw spots up close while applying the topical med twice a day and topical Vitamin E once a day causes me so much angst and anxiety.

 I supposed to check in with our veterinary dermatology team next week to confirm that Mr. Stix's weirdness and apparent suffering has improved.

-It took a lot of convincing to get Mr. Champion of My Heart to agree to try the cyclosporine, so even if the specialist comes back and recommends maybe a lower dose, I doubt we'll want to risk it ... because Mr. Stix sure seemed to be having some neurologist issues to me, and after the Lilly situation, I just cannot do that again.
+It took a lot of convincing to get Mr. Champion of My Heart to agree to try the cyclosporine, so even if the specialist comes back and recommends maybe a lower dose, I doubt we'll want to risk it.
+Mostly because Mr. Stix sure seemed to be having some neurology issues to me.
+After the Lilly situation, I just cannot do that again.

 He is only 3 years old.
 I don't want to make anything worse.
 It honestly felt like I'd poisoned him.

 The good news is that most of the time his skin doesn't seem to hurt or itch or anything -- though I do have pain meds, if he needs them.
-It mostly just looks bad, and he has to wear a no-lick collar for about 20 minutes after I apply his meds so that he doesn't lick it off.
+It mostly just looks bad.
+He has to wear a no-lick collar for about 20 minutes after I apply his meds so that he doesn't lick it off.

-His nakey spot is prone to sunburn anyway, and the topical tacrolimus increases the risk of burning, so I used his earlier sun-reflecting coat (which started to look ragged) as a pattern and sewed him a new / light sun protection coat.
+His nakey spot is prone to sunburn anyway.
+The topical tacrolimus increases the risk of burning, so I used his earlier sun-reflecting coat (which started to look ragged) as a pattern and sewed him a new / light sun protection coat.
 He looks very cute in it.